 It’s fairly simple to implement the session logic for pre-populating fields using information the user has already entered.
 Alternatively, providing for users to select prior information could be implemented as a <select>

-element, it could be a checkbox for something like “Use my billing address as the shipping address”, or it could just be text on the page that the user can copy-paste from.
+element, it could be a checkbox for something like “Use my billing address as the shipping address”, or it could just be text on the same page that the user can copy-paste from.

-SC 3.3.8 Accessible Authentication (Minimum)
+SC 3.3.8 Accessible Authentication (Minimum) (Level AA)

 SC 3.3.8 is concerned with cognitive function tests that are used to authenticate users, such as solving a puzzle, or remembering a password.
+This SC requires that if such tests are used, then either an alternative is available that doesn’t rely on a cognitive function test, or a mechanism is available to help users complete it.

 CAPTCHA tests that ask you to identify an obfuscated word are included in this SC.
 However tests that ask you to identify a familiar object are specifically excepted:

 Even though this is a cognitive function test, it’s listed as an exception because the objects are generally familiar to users.
 Being able to recognize, say, a street light or a car, is considered sufficiently easy.
-There is still the potential for cultural lack of familiarity; the images in these tests are generally US urban scenes, which include objects you may have never seen before, or don’t know what they’re called.
+There is still the potential for cultural lack of familiarity — the images in these tests are generally US urban scenes, which include objects you may have never seen before, or don’t know what they’re called.
 But this is not an accessibility issue, so it’s not considered as part of WCAG.

 Note that the “object” in object recognition tests is not limited to images, it also includes video or audio content.

 A further exception is for non-text content that the user themselves has provided to the site.
-For example, images from the user’s own profile can be used for a cognitive function test, even if they wouldn’t otherwise be considered to be objects, and a possible application would be a set of images that asks you to recognize yourself.
+For example, images from the user’s own profile can be used for a cognitive function test, even if they wouldn’t otherwise be considered to be objects, and a possible application would be a set of faces that asks you to recognize yourself.
 Text-based personal content is not included in this exception, because that relies on recall rather than recognition.

 The definition of “cognitive function test” includes anything that requires the user to remember and transcribe information, and this includes username and password authentication.
 However if the site allows for password managers to be used, then that’s a mechanism which helps users to complete it.
 That kind of input would only fail if the site is explicitly blocking support for those tools, and the most likely cause of that would be preventing copy-pasting into username and password fields.
 Some sites do this for ‘security reasons’, but that is now an explicit failure of SC 3.3.8 (for which no exception is allowed on the basis of security, because there aren’t actually any security issues with copy-pasting into username and password fields).